OutSystems/docs-product/src/develop/troubleshoot/debug/debug-producer-modules.md

 1. Place breakpoints where you want the execution to stop.
 The execution will only stop on breakpoints of the producer Module.

 1. Start the debugger on the producer Module.

+*Note:* Stepping into a service action from a consumer module is not supported.